bizkite-co/handterm/docs/issues/92-make-the-xterm-into-a-monaco/phase-2-monaco-core-refactor-plan.md

     *   `src/components/MonacoCore.q.spec.tsx`: "TypeError: Unknown file extension ".css" for .../standalone-tokens.css"
     *   `src/hooks/useTerminal.test.ts` and `src/__tests__/hooks/useActivityMediator.test.ts`: "Error: Cannot find package 'preact' imported from .../@preact/signals/dist/signals.mjs"
     *   `src/components/MonacoCore.spec.tsx`: "AssertionError: expected "spy" to be called with arguments: \[ …(2) ]" (specifically for `initializes Vim mode`).
+    *   Playwright E2E tests are currently paused due to persistent TypeScript transpilation issues (`SyntaxError: TypeScript enum is not supported in strip-only mode`).
-*   **Browser Runtime Error:** When loading the web application, an "Uncaught Error: InstantiationService has been disposed at useMonacoTerminal.ts:13:14" occurs within the `<MonacoTerminal>` component.
-This suggests a lifecycle management issue with the Monaco Editor instance within the `useMonacoTerminal` hook.
+*   **Browser Runtime Error: "Uncaught Error: InstantiationService has been disposed"**: *Resolved*.
 *   **Browser Warning:** "Initial Sync: Signal (normal) differs from URL (tutorial).
 Synchronizing signal."
-This indicates a state synchronization issue, possibly related to how activities are managed.
+This indicates a state synchronization issue, possibly related to how activities are managed. *Still present, not yet addressed.*
+*   **New UI Issues:**
+    *   Excessively verbose logging: Partially addressed in `Logger.ts`, but `createLogger` calls in components still need to be updated to `LogLevel.WARN`.
+    *   Missing prompt in the terminal.
+    *   "Gutter" of about 3 character widths on the left side.
+    *   Slow typing performance.
+    *   `Enter` key clears terminal but does not submit commands.

 ```mermaid
 graph TD